Most people don’t realize they’re dealing with a narcissist until it’s too late.

 Everyone can exhibit conceited behaviors at times.
 But it seems these days that high-level narcissism is on the rise.

-A clinical diagnosis can’t be made from observations from friends and family, which helps to know the criteria areas.
+A clinical diagnosis can’t be made from observations from friends and family, which helps to know the areas.
 It can show how close someone might be to fitting the profile.

 A less clinical, simpler way to tell if someone in your life may have tendencies is to look at signs and symptoms, observable traits and behaviors that tend to accompany disorders.